Abiquiu Artisan Studio Tour in Georgia O’Keeffe Country from Taos

 Following our meditative hike, we journey down the quaint back roads of Abiquiu, a small town with an interesting multicultural history.
 It was first settled in 1742 by Tewa Pueblo Indians and was the original starting point of the Old Spanish Trail, a historic trading route that connected New Mexico to California in the 1800s.
 The name Abiquiú stems from the town’s Tewa roots and is the Spanish translation of the Tewa word meaning “wild chokecherry place”.
 The chokecherry trees are prevalent in the river valley and were a staple food in the diet of the Tewa tribes.

 The outer lying landscape tells the story of millions of years of erosive scars that continue to shift and change with time.
 The Chama River, a major tributary of the Rio Grande, runs through the town of Abiquiu, creating a canyon of colorful siltstone and sandstone surrounded by gently rolling sagebrush-covered plains.
 Piñon woodlands cover the hills, and forests of ponderosa pine and Douglas fir cover the north facing slopes.
 While exploring Abiquiu, you will quickly understand why so many artists have made their homes among her mesas, buttes, valleys, canyons and plateaus with vivid hues painted and etched across her landscape like poetry.
+We stop for lunch a delicious lunch on the patio at the historic Abiquiu Inn.
+The menu is comprised of fresh local ingredients featuring New Mexican specialties.

 We will visit the home and studio of local artists Debra Fritts and Frank Shelton.
 Taken by the magical landscape of the region, the artistic couple moved to Abiquiu from Atlanta after years of life in the city both working and teaching in their field of art.
 They created a cozy and sophisticated home along the river which provides new inspiration from the natural world for their work.
 The studio space was an old chicken coop built with WPA money to provide work for those living in the Chama River Valley and now is transformed into one of these creative living spaces.
 You will be treated to a gourmet picnic lunch provided by your Inspire Guide while enjoying the warm hospitality of our hosts in their artistic and unique home at their artist outdoor covered portal.